OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card-code-sample-1.md

 ms.localizationpriority: high
 ---

-# Universal Actions model code sample - Expense Approval
+# Universal Actions Model code sample - Expense Approval

-This sample illustrates the Universal Action Model implementation available for adaprive cards version 1.4 or higher.
+This sample illustrates the Universal Action Model implementation available for adaptive cards version 1.4 or higher.

 ## Prequistise
 * Outlook/OWA client is available and you have an account